-The simulator directory contains a system simulator-a program that performs all the actions of all of the hardware components in a computer system.
+Once you have assembled machine code, you may use the system simulator-a program that performs all the actions of all of the hardware components in a computer system.
 In doing so, software meant to run on such a hardware system can instead be run on the simulator, with that software not being able to tell the difference.
 Our system simulator comprises the following components:

 - Central Processing Unit (CPU): A single datapath and control that fetches, decodes, and executes the instructions of the programs run on the system.
-This CPU carries out the K-SYSTEM ISA as described in Section 2. - Memory/peripheral bus: A centralized medium to which all other devices are connected and through which they communicate.
+This CPU carries out the K-SYSTEM ISA as described in Section 2. - Memory/peripheral bus: A centralized medium to which all other devices are connected and through which they communicate. - Bus controller: The device that provides a map of all of the devices on the bus (see Section 4.1 for more details).
+In real systems, this device is also the arbitrator, controlling the use of the shared medium to avoid collisions.

-- Bus controller: The device that provides a map of all of the devices on the bus (see Section 4.1 for more details).
-In real systems, this device is also the arbitrator, controlling the use of the shared medium to avoid collisions. - Read Only Memory (ROM): Memory units with pre-assigned contents that cannot be altered.
+- Read Only Memory (ROM): Memory units with pre-assigned contents that cannot be altered.
 On our simulated system, each ROM is defined by a file in the host (non-simulated) system.
 The size and contents of that file are taken as the size and contents of the ROM.
 A system may have many ROMs.
 By convention the first ROM is taken as the Basic Input/Output System (BIOS).
-Consequently, the program counter (PC) in the CPU resets to the starting address of the first ROM on the assumption that it contians the first instruction for bootstrapping the system. - Random Access Memory (RAM): A memory unit whose contents have no defined initial value, and whose contents can be read and written.
+Consequently, the program counter (IP) in the CPU resets to the starting address of the first ROM on the assumption that it contians the first instruction for bootstrapping the system. - Random Access Memory (RAM): A memory unit whose contents have no defined initial value, and whose contents can be read and written.
 Typically, there will be only one RAM device per system, although in principle there could be many. - Console: A two-dimensional text display.
-Warning: This device is incomplete and buggy.
-When it is fully written and tested, a fuller description of its use and behavior will be provided. - Hard disk: A persistent storage device.
+You are unlikely to want to use this device right away, but later it will be valuable. - Hard disk: A persistent storage device.
 Backed by a file on the host (non-simulated) system, its contents can be read and written through signalling between the CPU and the device, transferring larger blocks of data.
 Warning: This device is not yet written and does not yet appear on the simulated system by default as yet.